 A constellation of wonderfully named minor characters sketches out the firmament.
 Gerty Farish, Ned Silverton, the ubiquitous Van Osburghs.
 Though these may possess less rich resonance than the leads, there is not a boring name in the whole novel.
 But at last, let us turn to the famous Mrs. Peniston.
 What a name, what grandeur.
 Look at it: Peniston.
 I do not accept the idea that Wharton, given the attention she clearly paid to the novel’s aforementioned naming schema, somehow missed the joke, and I will not pronounce it “pin-es-ton,” as people with taste superior to mine tend to do.
 Julia Peniston is a matronly widow possessed of such an exceptional dullness (or dulness, in Wharton’s regrettably preferred spelling) of imagination that it shocks her into illness (ilness?) to hear a rumor of Lily being linked with Gus Trenor.
 The irony of this woman being named Peniston is obvious and crude, yet somehow the crudeness works, is perfect.
 The House of Mirth is, on a certain level, all about the crudeness behind society’s thin façade, the mercenary nature of relationships and marriage, and the way society castigates any deviation from these set strictures as a kind of scapegoating for what is plainly a sexual economy.
 The sexless Aunt Peniston still plays her role in upholding the patriarchal strictures of this world, disinheriting Lily based on false and vicious rumors of an affair.
-In the end, in no novel would this crude sex pun be less appropriate and more perfect.
+In no other novel would this crude sex pun be less appropriate and more perfect.

-It also supports an already legible feminist reading of House of Mirth, namely that if some of these women, Lily especially, had penises, they wouldn’t face the problems they do.
+It also supports an already legible feminist reading of The House of Mirth, namely that if some of these women, Lily especially, had penises, they wouldn’t face the problems they do.
 Lily’s worst crime is being a woman—if she were a man, with a man’s career opportunities, she could live her life as she pleased.
 She could live like Lawrence Selden, who remains infuriatingly obtuse throughout the novel on this key difference in their respective options.
 She could work as a lawyer, go to parties when she felt like it, have her own place.
 She could grow the beard denoted by her surname’s German translation, and she could live in peace.

 Image credit: Flickr/Jack Dorsey.